singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 ```
 gem 'nanoc', '~> 4.0'
+gem 'kramdown'
 ```

-This will ensure that nanoc version 4.0 is installed.
+This will ensure that nanoc version 4.0 is installed along with kramdown.

 #### 9. Compile the Site
 It's quite possible to compile without bundler, using e.g. the `nanoc compile` or even the short hand notation, simpy `nanoc` and the site will be build.
 However, it is recommended that one uses Bundler and that is exactly what we intend to do, following up on the last step.